This article helps you to familiarize yourself with the Live365 terminology that you will find throughout this help desk.

 Metadata - Metadata is information that is appended to audio tracks.
 Metadata usually indicates the track’s title, track’s author, album, year of publishing, etc. You can edit the metadata of the tracks in your Library from within the Live365 interface.

 PROs - Short for "Performing Rights Organizations," these are the bodies that provide us with music licensing so that your station can be legal.
-Some examples include BMI, SESAC, and ASCAP for the United States, SOCAN and Re:Sound for Canada, and PPL and PRS for Music for the United Kingdom.
+Some examples include BMI, SESAC, ASCAP, and AllTrack for the United States, SOCAN and Re:Sound for Canada, and PPL and PRS for Music for the United Kingdom.

 Real Time Reports - You can find details on your current listener audience by selecting "Analytics" from the Station Menu.
 In the drop down box to select your desired time frame, choose "Real Time."
 Real Time Report information types include geographic distribution of your listeners and their IP addresses.